ArmaRealms/ArmaOraxen/README.md

 Oraxen is a Minecraft plugin that allows server owners, administrators, and developers to easily create custom content through configuration files and a simple resource pack setup.

-It supports Paper and Folia from versions 1.20.1 through 26.2.
+It supports Paper (including forks) and Folia from versions 1.20.1 through 26.2.

 ## Features